elocitytechnologies/elocity/docs/AdminGuide/GettingStarted/GlobalActions.md

 ![Searching](img/search.png)

 ## Downloading Report/Exporting Data
-You the use the **Download Report** or **Export Data** button available on the screens to download the data in .xls format to your computer for offline analysis.
+You the use the **Download Report** or **Export Data** button available on the screens to download the data in .CSV format to your computer for offline analysis.
 ![Download Data](img/DownloadReport.png)